-- 1. Select the Settings icon () to open the Settings menu. - 2.
-Select Reference to open the Reference submenu and select the PTP Settings submenu.
-(See Figure 63.)
+- 1. Select the Settings icon (to open the Settings menu. - 2.
+Open the Reference menu and select the PTP Settings submenu as shown in Figure 61.

-Figure 63: Editing PTP reference settings
+Figure 61: Editing PTP reference settings

-- 3. To enable or disable PTP logging to the Event Log, select the control box to change the setting to the state. - 4.
-Select the profile to configure: ST2059, AES67 or General.
+- 3. To enable or disable PTP logging to the Event Log, select the control box to change the setting to the correct state. - 4.
+Select the profile to configure: ST2059, AES67, or General.
 The default communication mode for each profile is Multicast. - 5.
 If you selected the ST2059 profile and the communication mode will be a mixture of Multicast and Unicast, select Mixed SMPTE w/o negotiation.